NoamZeise/Vulkan-Environment/README.md

 - pass `-DVKENV_BUILD_STATIC=true` to have the library link agains the system's c runtime statically and link statically to dependancies
 - pass `-DBUILD_ASSIMP_STATIC=true` to have assimp linked statically (enabled if `VKENV_BUILD_STATIC` is enabled)

-To get this project and it's submodules run `$ git clone <this repo> --recurse-submodules`
+To get this project and all the submodules run `$ git clone <this repo> --recurse-submodules`

 GLFW requires the dependancies of your windowing system if you don't have those already, [detailed here](https://www.glfw.org/docs/latest/compile.html#compile_deps).

+## Install Dependancies

 ### Windows

-If using GNU compiler on window, you can use something like Msys2 and use `$ pacman -S mingw-w64-x86_64-freetype` to get freetype or if not using Msys2, or using microsoft's compiler [download freetype directly](https://freetype.org/download.html) and make sure your compiler can see the library file.
-You may need to specify `FREETYPE_LIBRARY` as the path to your library folder if cmake can't find it.

-Download the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/), for getting the vulkan headers and compiling shaders into spirv. make sure the headers can be seen by your compiler.
+Install the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/), for getting the vulkan headers and compiling shaders into spirv. make sure the headers can be seen by your compiler.

+Install [CMake](https://cmake.org/download/) if you haven't already

 ### Linux with apt
 vulkan tools